-Poem about a walk on the beach and the light reflecting off Mars one wonderful night
+Poem about a walk on the beach and the light reflecting off Mars.
+Please critique.

 Deeply set in leaded sky